lfriedrichs/ruby-remote-data-practice-student-scraper-lab-seattle-web-030920/README.md

 > parsed, we can use Nokogiri's `.css` method to access specific elements based on
 > their class or id.
 After reading the instructions below, inspect
 > the [website][] in a browser to find the appropriate CSS classes for elements you
 > need to scrape.
-For more information, check out [Nokogiri's reference materials][] for
+For more information, check out [Nokogiri's reference materials][]
-> additional information

 [website]: https://learn-co-curriculum.github.io/student-scraper-test-page/
 [Nokogiri's reference materials]: https://nokogiri.org/tutorials/searching_a_xml_html_document.html